-- A. Hold the drain hose up and against the leading (engine-side) edge of the flange of the Float Bowl (closest to the intake manifold, furthest from the airboot).
-Do not kink or move the hose while performing this procedure. - B. Using a 1/4" flat head screwdriver, slowly open the drain screw at the bottom of the Float Bowl. - C. Watch the drain hose closely, monitoring the fuel level as it rises. - D. When the floats are set properly, the fuel level in the drain hose should stop rising at just below the leading edge of the Float Bowl flange.
+- A. Hold the drain hose up and against the leading (engine side) edge of the flange of the Float Bowl.
+Do not kink or move the hose while performing this procedure. - B. Using a 1/4" flat head screwdriver, slowly open the Float Bowl drain screw. - C. Watch the drain hose closely, monitoring the fuel level as it rises. - D. When the floats are set properly, the fuel level in the drain hose should stop rising 8-10 millimeters above the Float Bowl gasket.